bootstrap-vue/bootstrap-vue/docs/components/progress/README.md

 Set the maximum value with the `max` prop (default is `100`), and the current value via the `value` prop (default `0`).

+When creating multiple bars in a sinple process, place hte value prop on the individual `<b-progress-bar>` sub components (see the **Multiple Bars** section below for more details)

 ## Labels
-Add labels to your progress bars by either enabling `show-progress` (as a percentage) or `show-value`for the current absolute value.
-For `show-progress`, you may also set the percentage precision (number of digits after the decimal) via the `precision` prop (default is `0`digits after the decimal).
+Add labels to your progress bars by either enabling `show-progress` (percentage of max) or `show-value`for the current absolute value.
+You may also set the precision (number of digits after the decimal) via the `precision` prop (default is `0`digits after the decimal).

-### Custom label
-Need more control over the label?
-Provide your own label by using the default slot with a `<b-progress-bar>` sub-component:

 ```html
 <template>